Intercompany

 Learn how to run topics and subscriptions, or setup job queues to run them automatically.

-Once the Topics and Subscriptions are setup you can start transferring data.
-This can be done manually or automatically by a Job queue.
-If you are testing in a Sandbox, we recommend you run the Topics and Subscriptions manualy, as the Job queue is put On hold every time they complete a run.
+Once the Topics and Subscriptions are set up, data transfer can be done manually or automatically using a Job queue.
+In a sandbox environment, it is recommended to run Topics and Subscriptions manually, as the Job queue is set to On hold after each run.

-1. Choose the πŸ”Ž icon, enter Topics, and select the related link.
+- Choose the π icon, enter Topics, and select the related link.

-2. Go to Actions – Create Job Queue Entry
+- Go to Actions β Create Job Queue Entry.

 Manually

-1. Choose the πŸ”Ž icon, enter Subscriptions (IDM), and select the related link.
+- Choose the π icon, enter Subscriptions (IDM), and select the related link.

-2. Choose the Subscription you want to run and select Run Subscription under the Home action.
+- Choose the Subscription to run and select Run Subscription under the Home action.

-3. If you get questions about updating values, always choose the selected answer.
+- If a prompt appears about updating values, always choose the selected answer.

 Job Queue

-1. Choose the πŸ”Ž icon, enter Subscriptions (IDM), and select the related link.
+- Choose the π icon, enter Subscriptions (IDM), and select the related link.

-2. Go to Actions – Create Job Queue Entry.
+- Go to Actions β Create Job Queue Entry.

 Schedule jobs to run automatically.